Updated: Jan 10

 You can usually find an email for the host or show producer by performing a simple Google search.
 Search by the podcast name, host’s name and try adding show name + email.
 LinkedIn is another helpful tool for finding contact details and connecting with people who work on the show.

 Sometimes a show host can be found on social media and you can simply send them a message.
-Keep in mind, if you do contact a host on social, you may not be speaking to the host specifically.
-More popular shows don’t always manage their social media by themselves and with platforms like Facebook, it’s difficult to contact someone with a private profile.
+Keep in mind, if you do contact a host via a social media profile, you may not be speaking to the host specifically.
+More popular shows don’t always manage their social media themselves and with platforms like Facebook, it’s difficult to contact someone with a private profile.

 2. Include 1–3 Episode Pitches in Your Email